 Battersea Power Station

-Get an early impression of The Engine Room, a transformation at the heart of London’s iconic Battersea Power Station.
-This project turns the former industrial relic into a vibrant luxury co-working community.
+Get an early impression of the long-awaited transformation of London’s iconic Battersea Power Station, The Engine Room.
+Housed on the 2nd and 3rd floors, the design by bs;bp member Craig Welch turns the former industrial relic into a vibrant luxury co-working community.

 The Engine Room

 Our client IWG Plc (International Workplace Group) is the world’s leading provider of flexible workspace.
 They have several brands targeting different segments.

 Due to the uniqueness of the Battersea Power Station, this is a special project that is designed as a one-off scheme.
 Therefor The Engine Room is a bespoke, non-branded location.
 The design is sympathetic to the building’s strong architectural character and material palette.